 - 30 computer labs including more than 400 student-use computers

-- Wireless Internet access is available in all academic and residential buildings on campus.
+- Wireless Internet access in all academic and residential buildings on campus

 The academic year at Gustavus comprises a 4-month fall semester, a 1-month interim, and a 4-month spring semester.

 - 180,284 total government documents